PlantBasedTendies/LlamaIndexApps/README.md

-## LlamaIndex Experimentation
+## LlamaIndexApps
-LlamaIndex Experimentation is a repo to store experiments conducted with LlamaIndex's integrated RAG framework.
+LlamaIndexApps is a repo to store experiments conducted with LlamaIndex's integrated RAG framework.
 \
 \
 :telescope: **talk2docs_hawking_openai.py**: \